The IAS Visa Wizard is the easy way to find the correct visa for you

 IAS have some of the best immigration lawyers in the UK who are happy to assist you through the process of making a Sponsor Licence application.
 We will:

 At IAS, we offer a tailor-made Sponsor Licence Application Package which encompasses these services.
 We also offer general Immigration Consultancy services, which are designed to assess and improve a UK company’s HR methods.
 With this, we provide an Immigration Audit, which allows our advisers to locate and resolve any issues or gaps in your records of sponsored employees.
-Contact us now for more information.
+Contact us now by using our online form or calling 0333 363 8577 for more information.

 Comprehensive immigration advice tailored to your circumstances and goals